You may know it as the love hormone, but there’s more to oxytocin than the feel-good emotions it creates when you give someone a long and warm hug.

 Neuroinflammation refers to inflammation of nervous tissue, most notably of the neurons in the developing brain.

-That said, a recent study published in the Frontiers in Neurology journal suggests that oxytocin may play a role in the protection of the fetal and infant brain, particularly during gestation, birth trauma, as well as early growth.
+That said, a recent study published in the Frontiers in Neurology journal suggests that oxytocin may play a role in the protection of the fetal and infant’s brain, particularly during gestation, birth trauma, as well as early growth.

 4. Addiction Treatment

-While there have yet to be any human trials, oxytocin is currently being investigated for its potential role in drug addiction treatment.
+While there has yet to be any human trials, oxytocin is currently being investigated for its potential role in drug addiction treatment.
 A 2017 study found that the love hormone helped reduce addictive behavior in animals.

 5. Helps with childbirth

-During childbirth, oxytocin not only strengthens labor contractions but it also facilitates the production of prostaglandins, which are chemicals that help cause the cervix to dilate and contractions to occur.
+During childbirth, oxytocin not only strengthens labor contractions but also facilitates the production of prostaglandins, which are chemicals that help cause the cervix to dilate and contractions to occur.
 The brain chemical also helps to control bleeding after childbirth.

 6. Supports Breastfeeding and Child Rearing

-When a mother breastfeeds her newborn, the act stimulates the release of oxytocin and this helps to foster a strong loving and caring bond between mother and child.
+When a mother breastfeeds her newborn, the act stimulates the release of oxytocin and this helps to foster a strong loving, and caring bond between mother and child.

 7. Anti-Aging benefits